 The Developmental Core provides funding (up to $30,000; or $40,000 for proposals from CFAR scientific working groups) for one year for HIV research.
-Quality Tastylia Drugs At Low Price No Prescription Needed Applications for 2017 funding are now open – please see the “RFP” tab above for details.
+The deadline for 2017 submissions has passed.
+Please check back for information on 2018 funding opportunities.

 Awards are made for/to one of the following:

 A senior mentor is required to assist junior Awardees in preparing the application, executing the project, preparing a manuscript, and writing a resulting larger grant proposal to the NIH.
 Research can be basic, translational, clinical, or social/behavioral, and can address treatment, transmission, or prevention.
 There are several opportunities during the year for Awardees to present their work.